hendrikvanantwerpen/semver.el/README.md

 semver
 ======

-Implementation of semver 1 plus some common extensions for elisp.
+A Semantic Versioning library for Emacs.
+It provides functions to parse, format, manipulate and compare semantic version.
+It implements version 1 of the semantic versioning plus some common extensions that are found in the wild.
 See http://semver.org/ for details.

-It has functions to parse, format and manipulate version in semver format.
 All public functions can take either a string or a parsed instance.
-All functions return a parsed instance, except semver-format which returns a string representation.
-Example usage:

-    (semver-format (semver-inc-minor "1.2.4")) ; "1.3.0"

 Version formats
 ---------------